 Most organizations follow up once or twice, but Woodpecker found cold emails needed twice the follow up – and generated 3x the reply rate.

 Want to boost your email success?
-Check out these 16 Event Email Templates to Drive Attendance & Increase Engagement.
+Check out the best 18 free event email templates to drive attendance & increase engagement.

 B2B lead generation idea #13) Don’t reinvent the wheel, repurpose it.